 They're a healthi-er indulgence for a Hallowe'en treat.
 They're so easy to put together, they're fun to eat, and they're both gluten-free and dairy-free.

 Before I became a teacher, I spent the last two weeks of October of every year making costumes, planning parties or potlucks, and snacking on those mini candy bars.
-Stress plus sugar equalled a lowered immune system and I would end up with a cold on Hallowe'en night.
+Stress plus sugar equaled a lowered immune system and I would end up with a cold on Hallowe'en night.

 - coconut oil